facebookexperimental/MemorySnapshotAnalyzer/README.md

 * The first word is the command name, which can be available as abbreviations (e.g., `dumpsegment` or `ds`).
 See the help text for available comamnds and their abbreviations.
 * Commands can be followed by multiple arguments.
 Arguments can be expressions that will be evaluated, e.g., `print 0x12345678 + 32`.
 This allows, e.g., to use addresses and combine them with offsets.
 * String arguments need to be double-quoted, e.g., `dumpassemblies "MyAssembly"` lists all assemblies whose names contain the given substring.
-* Flag arguments and named arguments are specified using names prefixed with an apostrophe, e.g., `dumptype 'recursive` lists all types including their base types, and `options 'rootobject 0x12345678` configures the root object used by some analyses to be the given address.
+* Flag arguments and named arguments are specified using names prefixed with an apostrophe.
+Examples:
+  * `dumptype 'recursive` requests that types are listed with their base types (recursively)
+  * `options 'rootobject 0x12345678` sets the `rootobject` option to the given value
+  * `options 'nofuseobjectpairs` disables the `fuseobjectpairs` option

-Note that many commands take indices instead of addresses.
+Note that some commands take indices of different kinds (as well as addresses).
 Make sure to not confuse these indices with one another:
 * The type system assigns a type index to each type.
 * Heap tracing assigns an object index to each live object.
+* Indices can be specific to the context (see below) and can change with different analysis options (e.g., heap stitching).
-* (For developers on the tool itself: Internally, the root set also assigns a root index to each root, and backtracing assigns a node index to each node that can be part of a backtrace - or of the dominator tree.)
+* (Only of interest to developers working on the analyzer itself: Internally, the root set also assigns a root index to each root, and backtracing assigns a node index to each node that can be part of a backtrace - or of the dominator tree.)

 ### Pagination